swisspost/design-system/.changeset/fast-fishes-type.md

 '@swisspost/design-system-styles': minor
 ---

 Adds migration ng-button.
-Updates label.btn-primary to label.btn.btn-secondary.
+This will replace `btn-primary` with `btn btn-secondary` on ng-button label elements.